top of page

 I read somewhere years ago that when a character responds to an event or condition, her reaction is best described in a series of steps in the following order:

-All steps are not required, but the more of them you include, the easier the reader can be immersed in your character’s experience.
+Not all steps are required, and not all come from the characters themselves, but from the scene or other characters.
+Yet, the more of them you include, the easier it is for the reader to be immersed in your character’s experience.

 Examples

-Here are three examples from published literature demonstrating the above steps.
+Here are three examples from published literature that demonstrate the above steps.
 I’ve added numbers within the examples where the steps occur.
 They’re not always in order, and some steps are missing, but you can catch the trend:

 The dog began to bark again, and he turned to quieten it.